dennis-kachila/m_boma-housing-project/README.md

-# m_boma Housing Project
+# M-boma Housing Project

 ## Overview
-m_boma Housing Project is a C++ application designed to help tenants find and book their desired houses for rent across various counties.
+M-boma Housing Project is a C++ application designed to help tenants find and book their desired houses for rent across various counties.
 The project was developed as part of a Computer Programming Unit at the university.

 ## Table of Contents
 - [Overview](#overview)